MASA (album)

-MASA (backronym as Make America Slime Again) is the eighth studio album by American rapper YoungBoy Never Broke Again, released through Never Broke Again and Motown on July 25, 2025.
-It features guest appearances from Playboi Carti and Mellow Rackz, while its production was handled by Gaulden's go-to engineer and producer Cheese, alongside MarsGawd, LondnBlue, Mally Mall, Simo Fre, TnTXD, and several other producers.
-The album serves as a follow-up to Gaulden's seventh studio album, I Just Got a Lot on My Shoulders (2024) and his third compilation album, More Leaks (2025).
+MASA (backronym as Make America Slime Again) is the eighth studio album by American rapper YoungBoy Never Broke Again.
+It was released through Never Broke Again and Motown on July 25, 2025.
+It features guest appearances from Playboi Carti and Mellow Rackz, while its production was handled by Gaulden's go-to engineer and producer Cheese, alongside MarsGawd, LondnBlue, Mally Mall, Simo Fre, and TnTXD, with several other producers.
+The album serves as a follow-up to Gaulden's seventh studio album, I Just Got a Lot on My Shoulders (2024), and his third compilation album, More Leaks (2025).
+The album was supported by its single, "Top Tingz".
+The album debuted on number six on the US Billboard 200, selling 49,000 equivalent album units in its first week, including 1,000 pure sales.
+The album's name has a similar name to the prominent American political slogan, "Make America Great Again".

 Release and promotion

 After years of being under house arrest, Gaulden was officially released on probation in April 2025.
-Upon his release, on May 3, Gaulden's associate, Kyle "Montana" Claiborne revealed that he was working on an album and a tour.
-On May 15, Gaulden and his Never Broke Again label announced the tour of the same name and its dates in a promotional trailer, revealing that tickets would be up for sale on May 20.
+Upon his release on May 3, Gaulden's associate, Kyle "Montana" Claiborne revealed that he was working on an album and a tour.
+On May 15, Gaulden and his label, Never Broke Again, announced the tour of the same name and its dates in a promotional trailer, revealing that tickets would be up for sale on May 20.
 Following high demand, additional dates were added to the tour multiple times.

 On May 29, 2025, Gaulden was granted a presidential pardon by Donald Trump, permitting him to not have to submit to his previous probation restrictions.
 Days later, on June 2, Gaulden and his team took to Instagram to announce an additional 13 dates due to high demand.
 On June 16, Gaulden took to his Instagram to announce that the album would be released on July 4, 2025.
 In late June, Gaulden was seen with his crew in New York City filming a music video, which would be revealed as "Diesel", the album's twenty-sixth cut.
 On June 24, Gaulden's wife, Jazyln Mychelle shared a vlog of the two and their kids on vacation in Jamaica; this led to many Jamaican producers claiming involvement in Gaulden's, at-the-time, upcoming album.
 On July 2, Gaulden shared the album's official artwork with its release planned for July 4.
 Upon its announcement, Playboi Carti shared a picture of the two from an unreleased music video on his alternative Instagram.
 This was soon followed by Young Thug taking to his Instagram story to ask Gaulden to call him, hinting at a potential collaboration between the two rappers.
 Upon the album's original release of July 4, several tracks from the album were leaked, resulting in the record being released as a 10-track sampler with the album being pushed back to July 25.
 Days prior to the release of the album, billboards begun to appear across New York City to promote the record.